Angelonius/Project-Manchuria/README.md

 v.
 1.5: Updated the Bannerman Gunner.

 v.
-1.6: Updated the Bannerman Rider.
+1.6: Updated all jsons.